josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 And that was all in the _best-case_ scenarios, where the agent worked well.
 Other times, I'd spend so long prompting and re-prompting it would've just been faster to do the work myself in the first place—but by that point, of course, I was so deep in the hole it seemed easier to just keep digging.

-I had to wonder: is this really what productivity looks like?
-When the dust had settled, was it really all a net gain?
+I had to ask: when the dust had settled, was it really all a net gain?

 <CalloutPlusQuote>